Chacarita Juniors: Nickname

 The team got the nickname of Funebreros ("Undertakers") because its ground was near the La Chacarita Cemetery.
-The red color in its jersey (apart from black and white) is a reference to its anarchist origins.
+The red color in its jersey (apart from black and white) is a reference to its socialist origins.

+Rivalries

+Chacarita's main rivals are Atlanta and Nueva Chicago.
+The rivalry with Atlanta is called Clasico de Villa Crespo.

+Supporters

+Chacarita are also known for their fanbase, which has been considered one of the most violent in Argentina; their fanbase have received sanctions on several occasions for violent acts.

 Stadium

-Chacarita's stadium was reopened on 30 January 2011, after its closure for a total rebuilt (which consisted in replacing the old wood seats for the more modern cement structures, according to safety regulations) since May 2008.
+Chacarita's stadium was reopened on 30 January 2011, after its closure for a total rebuild (which consisted in replacing the old wood seats for the more modern cement structures, according to safety regulations) since May 2008.
 As part of the celebration for the reopening, the club organized a friendly match between Chacarita and Argentinos Juniors (which ended 0–0).
 For this special event only 13,260 seats were available.
 Once the remodelling is totally finished, the stadium will be able to host an attendance of 35,000.

 The new stadium was erected in the same location where the old one was, in the Villa Maipú neighborhood, General San Martín Partido.
 The last game played by Chacarita before the remodelling had been on 21 October 2005, during a match for the Primera B Nacional championship.
 The rival was Tigre (which has a strong rivalry with Chacarita) and El Funebrero won 3–0.